Sarah Ferguson: Early life

-Sarah Margaret Ferguson was born on 15 October 1959 at London Welbeck Hospital in London.
+Sarah Margaret Ferguson was born on 15 October 1959 at London Welbeck Hospital, London.
 She is the second daughter of Major Ronald Ferguson (1931–2003) and Susan Barrantes (née Wright; 1937–1998).
 She has one older full sister, Jane.
 After Ferguson's parents divorced in 1974, her mother married polo player Héctor Barrantes in 1975 and moved to Trenque Lauquen in the Argentine pampas.
-Sarah stayed at the 480 acre Dummer Down Farm at Dummer, Hampshire, her father's home since age 8.
+Ferguson stayed at the 480 acre Dummer Down Farm at Dummer, Hampshire, her father's home since age 8.
 Major Ferguson married Susan Deptford in 1976 and had three more children: Andrew, Alice, and Elizabeth.
-Sarah later mentioned that at the age of 12, when her parents' marriage started to fall apart, she developed an eating disorder and "turned to overeating for comfort".
+Ferguson later mentioned that at the age of 12, when her parents' marriage started to fall apart, she developed an eating disorder and "turned to overeating for comfort".

-Known informally as "Fergie", she once described her family as "country gentry with a bit of old money".
+Ferguson, known informally as "Fergie", once described her family as "country gentry with a bit of old money".
 She is a descendant of King Charles II of England via three of his illegitimate children: Charles Lennox, 1st Duke of Richmond; James Scott, 1st Duke of Monmouth; and Anne Lennard, Countess of Sussex.
 She has aristocratic ancestry, being the great-great-granddaughter of the 6th Duke of Buccleuch, a great-granddaughter of the 8th Viscount Powerscourt, and a descendant of the 1st Duke of Abercorn and the 4th Duke of Devonshire.
-Ferguson is distantly related to Prince Andrew, as they are both descended from the Duke of Devonshire as well as King James VI and I.
+Ferguson is distantly related to Andrew, as they are both descended from the Duke of Devonshire as well as King James VI and I.

-Ferguson attended Daneshill School, Stratfield Turgis.
+Ferguson attended Daneshill preparatory school in Stratfield Turgis, Hampshire.
 The staff of the school described her as a "courageous, bubbly and outgoing little girl".
 She then attended Hurst Lodge School in Ascot.
 She did not shine academically but showed talent in swimming and tennis.
-At a young age, she developed an interest in skiing and later briefly worked as a chalet girl.
+At a young age, she developed an interest in skiing and later worked briefly as a chalet girl.
 In her teenage years, she worked both as a cleaner and waitress.
-After finishing a course at Queen's Secretarial College at the age of eighteen, Ferguson went to work for an art gallery.
+After finishing a course at Queen's Secretarial College at the age of 18, Ferguson went to work for an art gallery.
 Later she worked in two public relations firms in London, and then for a publishing company.
 Prior to marriage, she dated Kim Smith-Bingham, a stockbroker, and Paddy McNally, a motor racing manager more than 20 years her senior.